 Having read my doleful story, it should come as no surprise to you that I am willing to try everything to get out of this self-destructive habit.
 In my day, I have tried several personal productivity programs, but I have to admit that none have been as effective as the Getting Things Done productivity method.

-I have been practicing the method for the past 2 months, and so far, so good!
-I am tentatively hopeful that in a month or so, My Instagram bio might say something different.
+I have been practising the method for the past 2 months, and so far, so good!
+I am tentatively hopeful that in a month or so, my Instagram bio might say something different.
 Encouraged by my success, I have decided to share my experience of GTD, and why I think it’s the best productivity system, you will ever need.

 Of course, no personal development method is perfect.
 In fact, it is impossible to find a system that is suited for every person.
 Some people prefer visual systems, while others are biased towards tactile development systems.
 To make sure that I am not wasting your time with a one-sided view, I have included an objective assessment of its pros as well as cons.